 CBD & The ECS (Endocannabinoid System)

 This ECS controls all kinds of important functions in your dog’s body.
 These include sleep cycles, pain responses, the nervous system, inflammation all over the body, healthy blood sugar levels, stable appetite, and the immune system.
-Due to CBD’s ability to properly regulate these systems, it can promote a healthy state of balance known as homeostasis.

 The ECS & The Immune System